Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 If you’re travelling for a while and don’t want to pay the exorbitant hotel laundry charges, then pack the very handy Scrubba wash bag.
 It’s like a mini washing machine you can throw in your bag.

-While we didn’t have this on our Uluru trip, we did buy one for our recent road trip around half of Australia.
+While we didn’t have this on our Uluru trip, we did buy one for our recent half-lap road trip around Australia.
 All it takes is a few minutes of scrubbing and voila!
 Fresh, clean clothes.

-• FAST & CONVENIENT: The patented washboard-in-a-bag design gives a machine quality wash in just minutes and you can wash anywhere – perfect for hotels, hostels, camping, backpacking, dorm rooms, RVs and scout trips.
+- FAST & CONVENIENT: Experience a machine quality wash in just minutes with our patented washboard-in-a-bag design.
+Perfect for hotels, hostels, camping, backpacking, dorm rooms, RV and mini scout trips.
+Your portable washer anytime, anywhere.

-• EASY TO USE: Space, water and time-saving, and electricity free.
-With the simple six-step instructions displayed on the outside of the bag, anyone can wash clothes quickly, hygienically, and effectively and reduce their impact on the environment
+- EASY TO USE & NON ELECTRIC: Save space, water and time.
+Effortlessly wash clothes without electricity using our simple six-step instructions printed on the bag.
+Anyone can wash clothes quickly, hygienically, and effectively and reduce their impact on the environment with this off grid hand washing machine.

 20. Travel insurance